-With such a friendly departmental atmosphere, you’ll find plenty of things philosophy related to keep you busy, engaged and sociable.
-You’ll get the chance to make friends with fellow course mates, exchange experiences, get advice, and hear interesting perspectives from various speakers and conferences.
+With such a friendly departmental atmosphere, you’ll find plenty of things philosophy-related to keep you busy, engaged and sociable.
+You’ll get the chance to make friends with fellow students, exchange experiences, get advice, and hear interesting perspectives from various speakers and conferences.

-Warwick campus life also offers over 250 societies and sports clubs that you can join, plenty of student-focused activities and events, as well as WarwickSU and the Arts Centre offering a range of places to go and performances to see throughout the year.
+Warwick campus life also offers over 250 societies and sports clubs that you can join with plenty of student-focused activities and events, as well as the WarwickSU and the Arts Centre offering a range of places to go, and performances to see throughout the year.

 The Philosophy and Philosophy and Literature Societies

-The Philosophy and Literature society too hosts various socials and academic events.
+The Philosophy and Literature Society too hosts various socials and academic events.
 It is aimed at any students – whether you’re taking the Philosophy and Literature course at Warwick or whether you’re just interested in both of the disciplines and how the two can interlink.
-You can view more on their current Facebook page: Warwick Philosophy and Literature Society on their website: warwicksu.com/societies/phil-lit
+You can find out more about the Philosophy and Literature Society on their website: warwicksu.com/societies/phil-lit

 Whether you’re an undergraduate, postgraduate or member of staff, you’ll be encouraged to attend our departmental seminars and other research activities which take place throughout the year.
 We host a range of fantastic philosophical speakers from across the UK at these seminars and events.